Have you considered what is important when preparing for a job interview?

-Looking into the company culture not only prepares you for the values of the company, but also to see if the company values align with yours.
+Looking into the company culture not only prepares you for the company's values but also to see if the company values align with yours.
 Will you fit the culture?
-Would you be happy working for a company with their vision?
+Would you be happy working for a company with its vision?

-As you look to see if the company culture fits your beliefs, the recruiter will also be looking to see if you fit within their culture.
+As you look to see if the company culture fits your beliefs, the recruiter will also see if you fit within their culture.
 They do this to minimise turnover.
-If an employee shares the goals and visions of an organisation the higher their loyalty to the company.
+If an employee shares the goals and visions of an organisation, the higher their loyalty to the company.

 The culture fit for employee retention not only saves the company huge amounts of recruitment costs in the long run, but there is evidence to support the performance of the company improves too!

 So follow their social media pages, read through their ‘about us’ section on their website, their blog and Google search news stories to have third party references.
-You may even impress organisations with company knowledge that they don’t promote themselves.
+You may even impress organisations with companies knowing that they don’t promote themselves.